-Admission to the University requires completion of the University online Graduate Admission and Scholarship Application Form (GRADSAF), described in further detail below.
+Admission to the University requires completion of the University online application form via the Graduate Application Portal, described in further detail below.

-If you intend to apply directly to a Supervisor in the Department (eg for Gates, Cambridge Overseas & Commonwealth Trusts, Cambridge Home and EU Scholarships, or for an award from the Department’s Doctoral training grant) see Section A.
+If you intend to apply directly to a Supervisor in the Department (eg for Gates, Cambridge Overseas & Commonwealth Trusts, Cambridge Home and EU Scholarships, see Section A.

 The Department also participates in some interdepartmental PhD programmes, for example:

-To apply to these interdepartmental programs you will need to enter a preliminary competition before completing the GRADSAF and should follow the instructions in Section B below.
+To apply to these interdepartmental programs you will need to enter a preliminary competition before completing the application form, and should follow the instructions in Section B below.

 Section A : Admission to the University

-- Wish to apply for University-wide funding competitions (eg Gates, Cambridge Overseas & Commonwealth Trusts, Cambridge Home and EU Scholarships etc – please note that these funding competitions all have very early application deadlines: See http://www.admin.cam.ac.uk/students/gradadmissions/prospec/apply/deadlines.html
+- Wish to apply for University-wide funding competitions, eg Gates, Cambridge Overseas & Commonwealth Trusts, Cambridge Home and EU Scholarships etc. Please note that these funding competitions all have very early application deadlines: See http://www.graduate.study.cam.ac.uk/application-deadlines#funding

 - Wish to be considered for an award from the Department’s doctoral training grant (UK-based students and fees-only awards for students from elsewhere in the EEA);